 Mayne Academy of General Practice & General Practice Clinical Unit

-The Mayne Academy of General Practice and the General Practice Clinical Unit at the University of Queensland includes a vibrant group of GP academics, primary care researchers, GP registrars, higher degree research students and professional staff.
-We work in partnership with about 200 general practices across greater Brisbane to provide clinical placements for medical students and to undertake practice-based research.
+The Mayne Academy of General Practice and the General Practice Clinical Unit (GPCU) at the University of Queensland includes a vibrant group of GP academics, primary care researchers, GP registrars, higher degree research students and professional staff.
+The Mayne Academy of General Practice is involved in the General Practice curriculum across the Greater Brisbane, Rural and Ochsner Clinical Schools.
+The GPCU works in partnership with general practices across greater Brisbane to provide clinical placements for medical students and to undertake practice-based research.
+Students flourish in these valued learning environments and learn about the complexity of caring for people in the community by observing experienced practice staff and participating in consultations.
 We enjoy sharing our passion for general practice with students to support growing the general practice workforce.
-Our multidisciplinary team is involved in a wide range research activities dedicated to developing the evidence-base for high-quality primary health care to improve outcomes for people in the community.
+Our multidisciplinary team is involved in a wide range research activities dedicated to developing the evidence-base for high-quality primary health care to improve outcomes for people and communities.
+Postgraduate education in skin cancer medicine is delivered in the Master of Medicine - MMed (Skin Cancer) programs.

 Our vision is an evidence-based primary care system that places the whole person at its heart and provides high-quality care for all.
 General practice spans the depth and breadth of human experience, providing relationship-centered care for people throughout their lives in the context of their family, community, and other healthcare providers.
 The diverse nature of general practice, and the diverse communities we serve, is reflected in the diversity of our research interests.